JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 ### Setup

-To get started, we first need to enable the $\text{Developer}$ tab within Excel.
+To get started, we first need to enable the *Developer tab* within Excel.
 If yours is not already enabled, <a class = "post" href = "https://support.microsoft.com/en-us/office/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45#:~:text=The%20Developer%20tab%20isn't,select%20the%20Developer%20check%20box.">this guide</a> should help you out.

 Now, that that's set up, let's go to the Visual Basic editor: